 A resolution, which was approved by the six present board members, was approved unanimously in a special meeting of the board on Sept.
 12.

-The details of the contract signed Tuesday morning include the purchase of the building lease and all equipment owned by WMA, as well as the name of the clinic itself.
+The details of the contract signed that morning include the purchase of the building lease and all equipment owned by WMA, as well as the name of the clinic itself.

 The agreement also outlines future staffing arrangements, financial obligations on the part of SCKMC and payment arrangements for the purchase of the practice.